adoxa/ansicon/readme.txt

 		("monochrome"), or the attribute following the `m' (please use `COLOR /?' for attribute values).

-	-e	Echo the command line - the character after the `e' is ignored, the remainder is displayed verbatim.
+	-e	Echo the command line - a space or tab after the `e' is ignored, the remainder is displayed verbatim.

 	-E	As above, but no newline is added.